YZBruh/pbt/README.md

 Special `make` commands (pbt offers :) ;
 ```
---------- Partition Manager help ---------
+------- Partition Manager help -------

  Commands;
     make                   ==> Build Partition Manager
-    make clean             ==> Clear files (Builded binaries are not deleted)
+    make deb               ==> Generate deb (debian) package (compatibility => termux)
-    make clean-all         ==> Clear files (Builded binaries are deleted)
+    make clean             ==> Clear builded binary.
-    make install-termux    ==> If you are using termux, it installs the compiled pmt into termux.
+    make install           ==> If you are using termux, it installs the compiled pmt into termux.
 So it allows you to use it like a normal command.
-    make uninstall-termux  ==> If you are using termux, it uninstalls the compiled pmt into termux.
+    make uninstall         ==> If you are using termux, it uninstalls the compiled pmt into termux.
+So it allows you to use it like a normal command.
     make help              ==> Display help message
 ```

 I compiled it with termux :D. Why should I bother...
-I compiled it with `GCC 18.0.2` You can look at the version with the viewing option :)
+I compiled it with `GCC 18.1.4` You can look at the version with the viewing option :)